dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 MSBuild provides a rich OM exposing the build scripts, data and execution so that various quality checking rules can be authored.
 Identical OM is exposed from live build execution and via post-build log event sourcing – so that users can choose whether the build analysis will happen as part of the build or as a separate process.

-Users are able to tune the behavior of the checks via `.editorconfig` which brings unified and standardized experience with other tooling leveraging `.editorconfig` files.
+Users are able to tune the behavior of the checks via `.editorconfig` which brings unified and standardized experience with other tooling (including built-in and third-party C# analyzers) leveraging `.editorconfig` files.

 Powerusers are able to develop, test and publish their custom analyzers easily and contribute them back to community.
 The local development scenario doesn’t require roundtrip through packaging.

-Solid set of in-the-box analyzers is provided by the dotnet team, extended each release, with high quality reports (pointing exact locations of issue, offering clear and actionable explanations, not repetitive for builds with multi-execution or/and multi-importing of a same script in single build context).
+A solid set of in-the-box analyzers is provided by MSBuild and the .NET SDK, extended each release, with high quality reports (pointing exact locations of issue, offering clear and actionable explanations, not repetitive for builds with multi-execution or/and multi-importing of a same script in single build context).

 The analysis has small impact on build duration with ability to opt-out from analysis altogether which will remove all the performance costs associated with the analysis.